In California, employers who violate wage and hour laws can be slapped with severe penalties.

 Therefore, if you work in the city of Los Angeles, your employer is required under the law to pay the higher local minimum wage.

-If your employer violates California's minimum wage laws, you can recover the money you are owed by filing a wage and hour lawsuit or by filing a class action lawsuit.
+If your employer violates California's minimum wage laws, you can recover the money you are owed by employers who violate wage and hour laws or by filing a class action lawsuit.

 Under state law, employers are required to pay non-exempt employees overtime for work done over eight hours in a single day; more than 40 hours in a single workweek; or more than six days in a single workweek.